 The Crawling Bumpers - Services that show limited revenue potential and/or take considerable time to bring to the market.
 These should be deprioritized.
-Implement in short term The evaluation results shown can vary significantly and are not generalizable.
+The evaluation results shown can vary significantly and are not generalizable.
 We strongly suggest applying the prioritization approach described here in a way that is specific to the organization and the context.
 All things considered, we suggest focusing first on services that are fast to implement and/or already showing significant monetization potential.
 This way, OEMs and service providers can stimulate customer demand for further data-driven services and increase their willingness to share data.
 The approach also allows the stepwise setup of an enhanced IT infrastructure and data ecosystem.
-After this preparatory Implement in mid- or long term stage, it will be possible to monetize the services created by offering more complex services with higher long-term monetization potential.
-Deprioritize HOW CAPGEMINI APPROACHES VEHICLE DATA MONETIZATION As global leader in consulting, digital transformation, technology, and engineering services, the Capgemini Group is at the forefront of innovation and enables clients to fulfill the promise of vehicle data monetization.
-We help clients realize their business ambitions through an array of end-toend services and established frameworks from vehicle data strategy definition to service portfolio management.
+After this preparatory stage, it will be possible to monetize the services created by offering more complex services with higher long-term monetization potential.
+HOW CAPGEMINI APPROACHES VEHICLE DATA MONETIZATION As global leader in consulting, digital transformation, technology, and engineering services, the Capgemini Group is at the forefront of innovation and enables clients to fulfill the promise of vehicle data monetization.
+We help clients realize their business ambitions through an array of end-to-end services and established frameworks from vehicle data strategy definition to service portfolio management.
 We support our clients along their data journey by bringing the right ecosystem partners to the table and by validating and testing the service innovations that they need to scale sustainable, profit-oriented digital businesses.
 Recent ecosystem partnerships, for instance with the leading vehicle data platform startup "Otonomo," boosts our clients' ambitions and reduces their time to market.
 The Capgemini Vehicle Data Monetization Phase Model offers a proven, four-phase approach for automotive OEMs undertaking vehicle data projects.
 See Figure 5 below.
-FIGURE 5 CAPGEMINI VEHICLE DATA MONETIZATION PHASE MODEL 1.
-Strategy & Foundation 2.
-Portfolio Manangement 3.
-Validation & Testing 4.
-Scale & Run As-is analysis of current service portfolio and available IT ecosystem infrastructure Definition of a vehicle data vision including data collector strategy Strategic framework with long list of services Service prioritization with short list of services (revenue potential vs go-to-market speed) Business model definition Customer journey creation Testing roadmap development Ecosystem development IT infrastructure building Integration with partner and systems Conduct pilots and tests Sprint cycles for iterative pilot development Definition of operating model Implementation of interr processes Ensuring organizatinal readiness Definition of scaling roadmap Stakeholder alignment Establishement of suppor THE AUTHORS
+FIGURE 5 CAPGEMINI VEHICLE DATA MONETIZATION PHASE MODEL As-is analysis of current service portfolio and available IT ecosystem infrastructure Definition of a vehicle data vision including data collector strategy Strategic framework with long list of services 2.
+Portfolio Manangement Service prioritization with short list of services (revenue potential vs go-to-market speed) Business model definition Customer journey creation Testing roadmap development 3.
+Validation & Testing Ecosystem development IT infrastructure building Integration with partner and systems Conduct pilots and tests Sprint cycles for iterative pilot development Definition of operating model Implementation of internal processes

+4. Scale & Run

+Ensuring organizatinal readiness

+Definition of scaling roadmap

+Stakeholder alignment

+Establishement of support structure